saiaku-gaming/valhalla-game.se/_drafts/july-monthly-report.md

 <!--excerpt_separator-->
 ## Certificates and funny Americans

-I can't help to wonder if all Americans goes around with their gas-bill in thier back pocket instead of an ID, Comodo seems to think that a gas-bill is the best way to prove who you are at least...
+I can't help to wonder if all Americans goes around with their gas-bill in thier back pocket instead of an ID as Comodo seems to think that a gas-bill is the best way to prove who you are...